-The Company Gamesa Corporación Tecnológica, S.A. (hereinafter "the Company" or "GAMESA") was incorporated as a public limited liability company on January 28 1976.
-Its registered office is located at Parque Tecnológico de Vizcaya, Edificio 222, Zamudio (Vizcaya - Spain).
+The Company Gamesa Corporación Tecnológica, S.A. (hereinafter "the Company" or "GAMESA") was incorporated as a public limited liability company on January 28, 1976.
+Its registered office is located in Zamudio (Vizcaya, Spain), Parque Tecnológico de Bizkaia, Edificio 222.

-Its company object is the promotion and development of companies through temporary ownership interests in their share capital, for which it can perform the following transactions:
+Its corporate purpose is the promotion and development of companies through temporary ownership interests in their share capital, for which it can perform the following transactions:

-- Subscription and acquisition of shares, or securities that are convertible into shares, or which grant rights for their preferential acquisition, in companies whose shares may be listed or not on Spanish or foreign stock markets. - b) Subscription and acquisition of fixed-income securities or any other securities issued by the companies in which it holds an interest, as well as the granting of participating loans or quarantees. - c) Direct provision to investees of counselling, technical assistance and other similar services related to the management of investees, to their financial structure or to their production or marketing processes.
+- a) Subscription and acquisition of shares, or securities that are convertible into shares, or which grant rights for their preferential acquisition, in companies whose shares may be listed or not on Spanish or foreign stock markets. - b) Subscription and acquisition of fixed-income securities or any other securities issued by the companies in which it holds an interest, as well as the granting of participating loans or guarantees. - c) Direct provision to investees of counselling, technical assistance and other similar services related to the management of investees, to their financial structure or to their production or marketing processes.

-The indicated activities will focus on the development, design, manufacture and supply of products, installations and technologically advanced services in the renewable energy sector.
+The above activities will focus on the promotion, design, development, manufacture and supply of products, facilities and technologically advanced services in the renewable energy sector.